NLDL 2023 Winter School

 13:30: The Challenge of Unverfiability in eXplainable AI Evaluation (Anna Hedstrøm, TU Berlin)

 In recent years, the interest in eXplainable AI (XAI) techniques has undoubtedly exploded and countless methods and toolboxes are now at the disposal of XAI researchers, ML practitioners and data scientists alike.
 Despite my shared enthusiasm for this productive development, until recently, the topic of XAI evaluation was grossly understudied — and caused confusion about which explanation methods work and under what conditions.
 In this tutorial, we will take an in-depth look at some of the most recent developments in XAI evaluation and review the solutions that the community has put forward to circumvent the fundamental problem of XAI — the lack of ground-truth explanations.
 In addition to this, we will discuss The Challenge of Unverfiability — why evaluation is so difficult to get right (and what we can do about it).
 At the end of the tutorial, a brief yet hands-on introduction to Quantus will be given, which is an open-source library intended for XAI researchers to evaluate local neural network explanations.

-15:00: Tutorial 4 (Line Clemmensen, Technical University of Denmark)
+15:00: Data representativity and low-resource modeling in deep learning (Line Clemmensen, Technical University of Denmark)

 January 10-12th: Main Conference Program